 - PM testing must be performed under the auspices of an AASM-accredited comprehensive sleep medicine program with written policies and procedures.

-- An experienced sleep technologist/technician must apply the sensors or directly educate patients in sensor application.
+- An experienced sleep technologist/technician must apply the sensors or directly educate patients on sensor application.

 - The PM device must allow for the display of raw data with the capability of manual scoring or editing of automated scoring by a qualified sleep technician/technologist.

-- A board-certified sleep specialist, or an individual who fulfills the eligibility criteria for the sleep medicine certification examination, must review the raw data from PM using scoring criteria consistent with current published AASM standards.[41]
-Under the conditions specified above, PM may be used for unattended studies in the patient's home.
+- A board-certified sleep specialist or someone who fulfills the eligibility criteria for the sleep medicine certification examination must review the raw data from PM using scoring criteria consistent with current published AASM standards.[43]
+Under the specified conditions, PM may be used for unattended studies in the patient's home.

-While most PM devices include flow sensors, other technologies use an alternative method without flow such as peripheral arterial tonometry (called PAT) to identify sleep-disordered breathing events.
-The OSA severity obtained using PAT devices is called pAHI and is reported to provide similar indices to PSG-derived AHI.[44]
+While most portable monitoring devices include flow sensors, other technologies use an alternative method without flow, such as peripheral arterial tonometry (PAT), to identify sleep-disordered breathing events.
+The OSA severity obtained using PAT devices is called pAHI and is reported to provide similar indices to PSG-derived AHI.[46]

 The severity of OSA in adults is based on AHI, REI, or pAHI as follows: